ORDER ONLINE OR CALL US

 Can I glue any type of puzzle?

-Avoid using glue at all on metallic puzzle or puzzles that have high quality finishing (glossy, lenticular, glitter etc.) For these, we recommend using Smart Puzzle Glue Sheets by Eurographics.
+Avoid using glue at all on metallic puzzles or puzzles that have high-quality finishing (glossy, lenticular, glitter, etc.) For these, we recommend using Smart Puzzle Glue Sheets by Eurographics.
 This is an adhesive paper that is applied to the back of the puzzle and holds it together in preparation for mounting.

 Just added to your wishlist: